beaker/docs/docs/first/install.md

 ## Docker

-You must install Docker to use Beaker, because Beaker is manages experiment code using Docker containers.
+You must install Docker to use Beaker, because Beaker packages experiment code using Docker containers.

 Install the appropriate Docker Desktop version from the [Docker site](https://www.docker.com/products/docker-desktop), following Docker's instructions.